Protest: FRIN unions demand removal of DG |

 Omolaiye alleged that the DG had been abusing research professors, denigrating the Act that set up the institute and brought him in.

-“He is saying that they are faceless and disgruntled, questioning how our act came about.
+He said: “He is saying that they are faceless and disgruntled, questioning how our Act came about.

 “It was an act established in 2018 by the Honourable House, and the then Senator Oluremi Tinubu as the Chairman of the Senate Committee on Environment.

-“To say that this act is self-aggrandisement of someone, we will not accept that.

-“This is why we have come out and said, for such a person to denigrate and desecrate our institute and our act, is not supposed to be here,” Omolaiye said.
+“This is why we have come out and said for such a person to denigrate and desecrate our institute and our act, he is not supposed to be here.”

 “No research activity is going on, and we’re just there.